 - Investors.
 An investor is someone who invests capital in the business to help it grow.
 They may also provide support and advice and introduce you to people in their network.
 An investor will ask for a share of your equity in return for their involvement.

 - Accelerators.
 Startup accelerator programs provide founders with support, training, and advice, as well as an opportunity to meet potential investors.
 Instead of asking for money for this service, they take payment in the form of equity.
 Find out more about how startup accelerator programs work.

 - Employees.
-At some point in time, startups will need to hire skilled employees to help their business grow.
+At some point in time, startups will need to hire skilled employees to help their businesses grow.
 A startup can either hire someone with equity instead of salary (this is very rare), as part payment, or as an additional benefit of joining the business.
 Equity can help startups not only get the best talent but foster loyalty in the company too.
 For example, employees that are given equity work eight hours a week more than those that aren’t.